 (Lowest monthly food bill June 2010 to December 2010: $118)

 It is winter again, everything cold around me, but I am content.
 Poverty didn't starve me; it fed me.
 Soon, I will go outside and prune my apple trees and hope they bear fruit for the first time this year.
 Soon, I will take the pesto made from rich bunches of this summer's basil out of the freezer and add them to corn pasta.
 Soon, I will open the seed catalogue and plan for radishes and spinach, carrots and tomatoes, dill and thyme.
 Soon, I will give thanks: for the diagnosis and the poverty that led to my DIY eating adventures.
 The taste of these years explodes on my tongue.

-This essay appears in the new Shareable ebook collection Share or Die, which is now available in downloadable and free online forms.
+This essay appear in Shareable's paperback Share or Die published by New Society, available from Amazon.
+Share or Die is also available for Kindle, iPad, and other e-readers.
 For the next article in Share or Die, Lauren's "Flexible Lives, Flexible Relationships" click here.

 Get Shareable in your inbox once a week